VisionCapsule/sms2slack/README.md

 We're building a Cryptocurrency, with a supporting blockchain and a digital wallet.
 This is a pretty ambitious goal, so let's unpack that a bit.
 We'll have to:

-Create a server to manage our custom blockchain
+Create a server to manage our custom blockchain Implement our new Cryptocurrency on our blockchain Create a wallet that allows us to transfer our currency between parties This all means we need at least 3 components to this project: 1) a custom blockchain, and 2) a custom Cryptocurrency and 3) a digital wallet.